w3c/wai-intro-wcag/content/new-in-22.md

 In WCAG 2.2, success criteria **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA to Level A**.

-<em>To comment of the WCAG Working Draft:</em> Please submit any comments on these new proposed success criteria by 18 September 2020.
+<em>To comment on the WCAG Working Draft:</em> Please submit any comments on these new proposed success criteria by 18 September 2020.
 Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

 ## Guideline 2.4 Navigable